Government building

 Conceptual framework

-January 2024 update: The Board has been deliberating on the most appropriate model to describe the circumstances requiring severe financial stress disclosures.
+Current developments: The Board has been deliberating on the timing and level of detail for the assessments of the SFS condition and going concern uncertainty.
 The work plan on this project extends well into 2027.

 The proposed project would address issues related to accounting and financial reporting for infrastructure assets.
 The project would evaluate standards setting options related to reporting infrastructure assets to make information (1) more comparable across governments and more consistent over time, (2) more useful for making decisions and assessing government accountability, (3) more relevant to assessments of a government’s economic condition, and (4) better reflect the capacity of those assets to provide service and how that capacity may change over time.
 The project is considering the following issues: